This position is with the Department of Homeland Security, within U.S. Customs and Border Protection, Air and Marine Operations.

 If you have questions regarding the documentation that is required for this announcement please contact an AMO recruiter at CBP_AMO_RECRUITING@cbp.dhs.gov or the CBP Hiring Center at CBPHIRINGAMO@cbp.dhs.gov

 A resume in English is required.
-It must contain your full legal name, address, phone numbers, Date of Birth (DOB), aircrafts you've piloted, and a detailed description of your flying and operating experience in fixed wing and/or rotary aircrafts; dates you performed those duties (MM/DD/YY), and Hours Worked Per Week (HPW) and Total Flight Hours:
+It must contain your full legal name, address, phone numbers, date of birth, aircrafts you've piloted, and a detailed description of your flying and operating experience in fixed wing and/or rotary aircrafts; dates you performed those duties (MM/DD/YY), and Hours Worked Per Week and Total Flight Hours:

-On the first page of you resume provide the total number of flight hours for each of the categories listed below.
+On the first page provide the total number of flight hours for each of the categories listed below.
 Include all Predator A (MQ-1), Predator B (MQ-9), Global Hawk (RQ-4), or predator based variant flight hours and FAA Approved Level C and D Simulator hours.

 1. Overall Total Flight hours